Buzzfreeze/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/convert-seconds-to-compound-duration.md

 <div style="font-size:115%; font-weight: bold;">Details</div>
 <ul>
   <li>
-    The following five units should be used:
+    The following five units ควร be used:

 | Unit   | Suffix used in Output | Conversion            |
 | ------ | --------------------- | --------------------- |